 Social housing register

-Overview of current demand
+Overview of current social housing demand

-Providers can access useful information about applicants and their housing needs at the most detailed level possible while still retaining the anonymity of applicants.
+Providers can access information about applicants and their housing needs at the most detailed level possible while still retaining the anonymity of applicants.